DonaldKellett/MyOS/README.md

 ## Generating the ISO from source

-Build a GCC cross-compiler `i686-elf-gcc` for i686-elf, make sure `grub-mkrescue` and `xorriso` are installed, then:
+Build a GCC cross-compiler `i686-elf-gcc` for i686-elf, make sure `grub-mkrescue` and `xorriso` are installed, then `cd` into the root of this repo and do:

 ```bash
 $ i686-elf-as boot.s -o boot.o